2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 NATIONAL DANCER OF THE YEAR COMPETITION

-2023 OVERALL DANCER OF THE YEAR AWARDS
+2024 OVERALL DANCER OF THE YEAR AWARDS

-All Dancer of the Year contestants receive a participation medallion.
+All Dancer of the Year contestants receive a participation Medallion.

 Mini Dancer of the Year (Ages 5 & under)